openvinotoolkit/datumaro/site/content/en/docs/formats/yolo.md

         ├── image102.jpg
         └── ...
 ```
-> Note, that by default, the YOLO framework does not expect any subset names,
-  except `train` and `valid`, Datumaro supports this as an extension.
-  If there is no subset separation in a project, the data
-  will be saved in the `train` subset.

 - `obj.data` should have the following content, it is not necessary to have both
   subsets, but necessary to have one of them: